github/opensource.guide/overviews/os-contributing/index.md

 ## Find Projects

 We recommend that you start by finding a project that you're also interested in using.
-You'll find GitHub projects being shared all over the internet.
+You'll find projects on GitHub being shared all over the internet.
 A few great places to keep an eye on are:

 > Maybe say twitter and mention how much traffic comes in from Tiwtter